dvidelabs/flatcc/README.md

     /* main() {...} */

 The above example is not very elegant.
-For a more complete example of read only buffer access see [the bfbs2json example](https://github.com/dvidelabs/flatcc/blob/master/samples/reflection/bfbs2json.c) which converts a binary FlatBuffers schema into a JSON file.
+For a more complete example of read only buffer access see [the reflection bfbs2json example](https://github.com/dvidelabs/flatcc/blob/master/samples/reflection/bfbs2json.c) which converts a binary FlatBuffers schema into a JSON file.

+Note: the reflection example also shows how to work without name prefixes instead of a namespace macro.
+It also shows how to sort buffers in-place (advanced).

 ## Quickstart - compiling for read-only